ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/example_components/restructuredtext.rst

 GOV.UK Design System components
 ===============================

-Some of the `GOV.UK Design System components <govuk-design-components_>`_ are incorporated into this theme.
+`Some of the GOV.UK Design System components are incorporated into this theme <govuk-design-components_>`_ .

 Notification banner
 -------------------